 - Special eating concerns (including swallowing problems and tube feeding)

-HMR® Weight Loss Program
+HMR® Weight Management

-Cayuga Center for Healthy Living (CCHL) offers a medically supervised weight management program that closely monitors your progress towards better health and well-being.
+Cayuga Center for Healthy Living (CCHL) offers a supervised weight management program that closely monitors your progress towards better health and well-being.
 Health Management Resources (HMR) is an intensive weight-loss and lifestyle-change program designed to help you lose weight fast and build healthier routines that last.
-Our weight loss program works because it offers a different path than traditional weight loss programs by combining medical supervision, meal replacement with nutrition counseling, accountability, education and support, and lifestyle changes.
+Our weight loss program works because it offers a different path than traditional weight loss programs by combining supervision, meal replacement with nutrition counseling, accountability, education and support, and lifestyle changes.
 CCHL and HMR© help you achieve lasting weight loss!

 CCHL provides lifestyle support for the Cayuga Center for Metabolic and Bariatric Surgery.
 If your body mass index (BMI) is greater than 40, or greater than 35 and you have diabetes, high blood pressure, or other weight-related problems, you may be a candidate for weight-loss surgery.